Zymeworks (NYSE:ZYME) Coverage Initiated at Jefferies Financial Group

-Jefferies Financial Group began coverage on shares of Zymeworks (NYSE:ZYME) in a report published on Wednesday, The Fly reports.
-The brokerage issued a hold rating and a $32.00 price objective on the stock.
+Jefferies Financial Group assumed coverage on shares of Zymeworks (NYSE:ZYME) in a research report sent to investors on Wednesday, The Fly reports.
+The brokerage issued a hold rating and a $32.00 price target on the stock.

-In other news, CEO Ali Tehrani sold 12,669 shares of the stock in a transaction on Monday, July 12th.
-The stock was sold at an average price of $36.12, for a total value of $457,604.28.
-Following the completion of the transaction, the chief executive officer now directly owns 272,994 shares in the company, valued at approximately $9,860,543.28.
+In other news, CEO Ali Tehrani sold 3,800 shares of the stock in a transaction on Thursday, July 15th.
+The stock was sold at an average price of $36.00, for a total value of $136,800.00.
+Following the completion of the transaction, the chief executive officer now directly owns 264,125 shares in the company, valued at approximately $9,508,500.
 The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
-5.14% of the stock is currently owned by corporate insiders.
+5.14% of the stock is owned by corporate insiders.

-Several institutional investors and hedge funds have recently made changes to their positions in the company.
-Quantbot Technologies LP bought a new position in Zymeworks during the 1st quarter worth $127,000.
-Cutler Group LP raised its position in Zymeworks by 24.6% during the 2nd quarter.
-Cutler Group LP now owns 4,562 shares of the company’s stock worth $158,000 after purchasing an additional 900 shares during the last quarter.
-Boothbay Fund Management LLC bought a new position in Zymeworks during the 2nd quarter worth $207,000.
-Dynamic Technology Lab Private Ltd bought a new position in Zymeworks during the 1st quarter worth $244,000.
+Institutional investors and hedge funds have recently made changes to their positions in the company.
+Quantbot Technologies LP bought a new position in shares of Zymeworks in the 1st quarter valued at $127,000.
+Cutler Group LP lifted its stake in shares of Zymeworks by 24.6% in the 2nd quarter.
+Cutler Group LP now owns 4,562 shares of the company’s stock valued at $158,000 after acquiring an additional 900 shares during the last quarter.
+Boothbay Fund Management LLC bought a new position in shares of Zymeworks in the 2nd quarter valued at $207,000.
+Dynamic Technology Lab Private Ltd bought a new position in shares of Zymeworks in the 1st quarter valued at $244,000.
 Finally, Bank of America Corp DE raised its position in Zymeworks by 60.4% during the 2nd quarter.
 Bank of America Corp DE now owns 9,445 shares of the company’s stock worth $328,000 after purchasing an additional 3,557 shares during the last quarter.
 Institutional investors own 77.91% of the company’s stock.

 Zymeworks Company Profile